isomerpages/moe-commonwealthsec/_confident-learner/Sexuality Education.md

 </p>
 </td>
 <td rowspan="1" colspan="1">
-<p>• Learn to negotiate their way out of a risky situation by applying skills
+<p>Learn to negotiate their way out of a risky situation by applying skills
 of assertiveness and responsible decision-making
 <br>
 </p>